xinyaohuu/Pathfindinng_1/README.md

 # Step 4: Format the gpt4 output: complete output and summary output

-# Step 5: Compare Dijkstra/astar and gpt4 answer to check if gpt4 answer is the shortest path
+# Step 5: Compare Dijkstra/astar and gpt4 answer to evaluate if gpt4 answer is the shortest path
 * we cannot tell the no path answer by code, you can check it manually
     1. length should be equal to the length of Dijkstra
     2. Bypass the obstacles